Spencerx/datapackager/README.md

         sudo apt-get update

-3. Install the Ubuntu packages that Datapackager requires:
+3. Install the Ubuntu packages that Data Packager requires:

         sudo apt-get install -y nginx apache2 libapache2-mod-wsgi libpq5 postgresql solr-jetty

-4. Download the latest version of the Datapackager package from the [releases page](https://github.com/okfn/datapackager/releases), for example (replacing the URL with the URL of the deb file for the latest release):
+4. Download the latest version of the Data Packager package from the [releases page](https://github.com/okfn/datapackager/releases), for example (replacing the URL with the URL of the deb file for the latest release):